SIXwishlist/raspberry-pi-fusion/README.md

 ## License:
 Pi Fusion is an Open-Source-Project by Andreas Potthoff and contributors, that is licensed under [GNU GPL v2.0](https://www.gnu.org/licenses/gpl-2.0.en.html).

-The documentation of the project is licensed under the terms of the [Creative Commons Attribution-ShareAlike 3.0 International license](https://creativecommons.org/licenses/by-sa/3.0/).
+The documentation of Pi Fusion is licensed under the terms of the [Creative Commons Attribution-ShareAlike 3.0 International license](https://creativecommons.org/licenses/by-sa/3.0/).

 ## Credits & 3rd Party Licenses:
 A list of the third party components and licenses used by Pi Fusion found [here](https://github.com/ElectroDrome/raspberry-pi-fusion/blob/master/3RD-PARTY-LICENSES.md).